If you are grieving...

 To elaborate:

 1. THERE IS NO RIGHT OR WRONG WAY TO GRIEVE.
 Rule number one.
 Please remember this above all.
 As I mentioned before, there are no "shoulds" about this.
 Anyone who tells you otherwise is wrong, has no clue what they are talking about, and frankly should just shut up.
-If someone is insensitive or ignorant enough to say or imply otherwise, ignore them.
+If someone is insensitive or ignorant enough to say otherwise, ignore them.

 2. THIS WILL TAKE TIME.
-Well duh.
-But how much?
-This is one of the most common questions people seem to ask or talk about, like "when should I start feeling better?" or "how far along should I be now?" or "how long until it's over?"
+You may be thinking "Well duh.
+But how much?"
+This is one of the most common questions people seem to wonder about, like "when should I start feeling better?" or "how far along should I be now?" or "how long until it's over?"

-There's no pat answer, no standard to measure yourself against.
+There's no pat answer, no standard timeframes, nothing to measure yourself against.
 Of course you want it to just hurry the hell up and be over with, but as you probably already know, it doesn't work that way.
-They say life is a journey, not a destination, and the same is true dealing with its loss.
+They say life is a journey, not a destination, and the same is true in dealing with loss.
 It's a gradual process.
-It's not like at some point you'll cross some finish line or a switch is flipped.
+It's not like at some point you'll cross a finish line or a switch is flipped.
+The silver lining: while it's never easy, gradually over time it does get easiER.
+That searing anguish eases; those choppy waves become calmer.
 And while it is gradual, keep in mind It can also be uneven.
-You will have times you feel surprisingly normal (belief it or not) and you're doing OK...then you see or do or hear something that reminds you of them, and bam, suddenly you feel like you've regressed...moments like that can make you think "I'm not getting anywhere, this is hopeless."
+You may have times you feel surprisingly normal (believe it or not) and you're doing OK...then you see or do or hear something that reminds you of them, and bam, suddenly you feel like you're back to day one.
+Moments like that can make you think "I'm not getting anywhere, this is hopeless."
 NOT true.
 Don't buy into that.
-But that's also common, so allow for that.
+As a great doctor once said: this isn't a sitcom, where everything gets neatly resolved in a half-hour.
+This is reality, and it's an ongoing process.
+Allow for that and don't let anyone dare tell you any different.
+Which leads me to the next thing:

 4. IF POSSIBLE, TRY NOT TO MAKE ANY DRASTIC, "BIG" MOVES FOR AT LEAST ABOUT A YEAR.
 This generally applies more to losses at a younger age, but can apply to anyone.
 Unless you have to, don't move out of town, sell the house, get back into a relationship, or make similarly big moves if you can help it.
 The reason is simple: your mind is a jumble and your emotional state chaotic; that's not exactly the frame of mind to be in for important decisions.
 This gets back to # 2: give yourself time.

 5. YOUR LIFE IS CHANGED FOREVER.
 THAT DOES NOT MEAN IT'S OVER.
-I don't think there's any such thing as totally "getting over" a loss, but as hard as it might be to believe now, you can plow THROUGH it and gradually regroup and rebuild your life (and yourself) into one well worth living, even though it won't ever be the same.
+I don't think there's any such thing as totally "getting over" a loss, but as hard as it might be to believe now, you can plow THROUGH it and gradually regroup and rebuild your life (and yourself) to a point well worth living, even though it won't ever be the same.
 It may seem impossible now, but it isn't.
 Even though I don't know you, I'm confident you CAN do this, because I think anyone can, given enough time and effort.

 A FEW SUGGESTED FIRST STEPS